Shreemahor/GPT-On-Wheels/README.md

 # ✨🤖 GPT On Wheels ⚙️💡

-***My home-grown autonomous AI robot, thinking, understanding, ineracting with me, and not only exploring the world but also Modern AI, all on rolling wheels.***
+***My home-grown autonomous AI robot, thinking, understanding, interacting with me, and not only exploring the world but also Modern AI, all on rolling wheels.***

 Prototype: